 It is also easier to pay attention and participate in class when you’re sitting in the front.
-You will likely be sitting near people who are actively participating in class, and hearing their voices might help keep you awake.
+You will likely be sitting near people who are actively participating in class.
+Hearing their voices might help keep you awake.

 12. Drink green tea.

-Drinking green tea throughout the day can also keep you full and prevent you from eating a big meal that will make you tired later on.
-It will give you a steady stream of energy throughout the day, and the act of sipping on green tea throughout class will keep your body engaged.
+Drinking green tea throughout the day can also keep you full.
+This prevents you from eating a big meal that will make you tired later on.
+It will give you a steady stream of energy throughout the day.
+The act of sipping on green tea throughout the class will keep your body engaged.

 13. Listen to isochronic tones.